Bunkhouse Studios Membership Guidelines

 Maintaining a Clean Studio

 Please leave at least 20 minutes at the end of each session for cleaning.
 Refer to the Safety and Cleaning Protocols to view more detailed instructions around cleaning.
 Leave the studio as clean or cleaner than you found it.
-Wipe down your equipment such as the wheel bats, slab roller, extruder, wedging table/boards, wheels, etc. We maintain a clean studio environment.
-Clay dust can be hazardous if it builds up so please do NOT sand your pieces inside - if sanding outside, please wear a mask.
-The sander/grinder is on a portable table you can move outside the garage door to use - wear safety glasses (on the blue pegboard next to the extruder).
+Wipe down studio tools, the sink area, equipment used such as the wheel bats, scales, slab roller, extruder, wedging table/boards, wheels, etc. We maintain a clean studio environment.
+Clay dust can be hazardous if it builds in your lungs up so please do NOT sand your pieces inside - if sanding outside, please wear a mask.
+The sander/grinder is on a portable table you can move outside the door to use - wear safety glasses.
+Thoroughly clean the sink and rinse areas using a clean microfiber rag.

 Studio Equipment